One of the most vexing questions for me as an expat in Mexico has been what to do about health insurance.

 If you read up on what expats say about doctors, hospitals and treatments in Mexico, you will see the reviews are overwhelmingly positive.
 Patients summarize their praise with comments on how much less it all costs, from 50% less to a fraction of the cost in the U.S. They are grateful for both the quality of care they’ve been given and the quality of life they can still afford to keep.

-Of course the cost varies by doctor, hospital, and what illness you have, just like the U.S, but most costs are lower, sometimes to the extreme.
-In Mexico an office visit with a doctor or specialist will cost 350 to 500 pesos (about $30 to $43).
-Doctors still make house calls in Mexico and those visits cost about the same.
-Lab tests will cost about a third of what they cost in the U.S. An overnight stay in a private hospital room generally costs less than $140.
+Of course the cost varies by doctor, hospital, and what illness you have, just like the U.S, but costs are almost always lower, sometimes to the extreme.
+For starters, in Mexico an office visit with a doctor or specialist will cost 350 to 500 pesos (about $30 to $43).
+Doctors still make house calls and those visits cost about the same.
+Lab tests will cost about a third of what they cost in the U.S. An overnight stay in a private hospital room generally costs less than $120.

 Me: What are greatest concerns of expats who come to you?

 J.C. - Catastrophic illness; cancer, heart disease or diabetes, for example.

 Me: What are some of the most important factors in choosing a plan?

 J.C.
 One of the most important factors to consider is the level of hospital included in your coverage, that the best hospitals are included.
 Here in Mazatlán, that would be Sharpe Hospital, Hospital Bilboa, Worldclass and Hospital Marina.